 Now, you have to follow these principles.
-You’ll never be able to give properly, and this is the key, why?
+You’ll never be able to give properly, and this is the key.
+Why?
 We want to invest in heaven, do we not?
-I mean, if we can’t take it with us if we invest it here, let’s invest it where we can take it with us.
+I mean if we can’t take it with us, if we invest it here, let’s invest it where we can take it with us.
 Let’s get a U-Haul on our hearse.
 And when we go into the kingdom, we’ll be able to take it, only if it’s treasure in heaven.
 So here’s how to lay up treasure in heaven.
+Four principles.

-Principle number one, transfer ownership of all your money, time, possessions and earning power to God.
+Principle number one: Transfer ownership of all your money, time, possessions, and earning power to God.
 That’s a point of dedication.
 That’s like Romans 12, presenting your body a living sacrifice and a renewed mind.
 Starts right there.
-Transfer ownership of your money, time, possessions and earning power to God.
-Say, “God, you have total control over everything I own, everything I possess, all the money I have and all my ability to earn money.
+Transfer ownership of your money, time, possessions, and earning power to God.
+Say, “God, you have total control over everything I own, everything I possess, all the money I have, and all my ability to earn money.
 I give you total control of that.”

 See, that’s what the Macedonians did.
-Second Corinthians chapter 8, "they first gave themselves.
+Second Corinthians chapter 8, they first gave themselves.
 And if you don’t get over that step, you’ll never get to the point where you’re giving and laying up treasure in heaven the way God wants you to.
 Never.
 You start here.
 It’s a spiritual thing.
 It’s all God’s.

 My money, my house, my stock, my car, my furniture, everything I possess is God’s.
 My time is God’s.
 My earning ability is God’s.
 It’s all His.
 And that’s where you start.

 Your giving, folks, will reflect whether you’ve gone through steps one and two.
-I mean, if you’re dropping ten bucks in the offering, dropping 15 bucks, 20 bucks in the offering on a Sunday, and if you’re just writing out a little check or taking whatever’s in your pocket and plunking it in there, you haven’t gone through steps one and two.
+I mean if you’re dropping ten bucks in the offering, dropping fifteen bucks, twenty bucks in the offering on a Sunday, if you’re just writing out a little check or taking whatever’s in your pocket and plunking it in there, you haven’t gone through steps one and two.
 You haven’t yet understood that you don’t want to be laying it up down here, you want to be laying it up up there.

 That’s true.
 People are like that.
-Young couples, $25, $30, $35, $40 thousand in credit card debt.
-They aren’t even 30 years old yet.
+Young couples, twenty-five, thirty, thirty-five, forty thousand dollars in credit card debt.
+They aren’t even thirty years old yet.
 Pretty typical, even in the church.
-Get out of debt, so that you can begin to do what God wants you to do.
+Get out of debt so that you can begin to do what God wants you to do.

 You say, “How do you get out of debt?”
 Let me give you some principles, all right?
 By the way, let me tell you why it’s a good thing to get out of debt.
 If your outgo exceeds your income, your upkeep is going to be your downfall.
 That’s pretty profound, right?

-You see, the way to get out of debt...are you ready for this?...this is profound...is to spend less than you earn.
-Get that?
+You see, the way to get out of debt - are you ready for this?
+This is profound - is to spend less than you earn.
+You get that?
 That is a very deep principle.
 Spend less than you earn.
 So you make your list.
 You eliminate the nonessentials.